Meriiem/NeuralPneu/README.md

 % Run the complete automated pipeline runCompletePipeline()

-% This will:
+% This script will:
 % 1.
-Generate dataset (~5-10 minutes)
+Generate the synthetic dataset (~5-10 minutes)
 % 2.
-Train classifier (~10-20 minutes)
+Train the Bi-LSTM classifier (~10-20 minutes)
 % 3.
-Validate system
-% 4.
-Generate all visualizations
+Validate the system and generate all visualizations
 ```

 ### Manual Execution